-- We know the needs of our school population very well and collect and analyse data in order to inform our planning and identify targets to achieve improvements. - We have procedures, working in partnership with parents and outside agencies, to identify children who have a disability through our pupil admissions home and pre-school visits. - We collect data and monitor progress and outcomes of different groups of pupils\ and use this data to support school improvement.
-We take appropriate action to close any gaps in attainment.
-For example, providing additional support for children who are not making expected progress in the acquisition of age-expected literacy or numeracy skills. - We collect, analyse and use data in relation to attendance and exclusions of different groups. - We collect, analyse and use data in relation to attendance at extended school activities/extra-curricular activities such as school trips and after-school clubs. - We collect, analyse and use data in relation to attendance at Parent Consultation evenings. - We avoid language that runs the risk of placing a ceiling on any pupils' achievements or that seeks to define their potential as learners, such as 'less able' or 'lower attaining'. - We use a range of teaching styles and strategies in order to meet the individual needs of all learners. - We provide additional support for pupils who are at risk of under-achieving. - We are aware of the potentially damaging impact of negative language in matters such as race, gender, disability or sexuality and constantly reinforce the message that diversity is good and something to celebrate. - We ensure that our curriculum content and delivery is equally accessible to boys and girls. - We ensure that pupils of both sexes are encouraged to participate in school life through representation in school events such as class assemblies, School Council, Eco Council and Prefect roles. - We ensure that pupils of both sexes are given the same opportunities to participate in after-school clubs both within and out of school hours. - We challenge stereotyping and bullying or harassment of any kind whether this involves pupils, parents or staff. - We have implemented a four-year Equality Action Plan designed to: ensure equal access for all pupils to a broad and balanced curriculum; ensure equal opportunities for all staff; remove barriers to learning and participation.
+- We know the needs of our school population very well and we collect and analyse data in order to inform our planning and identify targets to achieve improvements. - Working in partnership with parents and outside agencies, we have procedures to identify children who have a disability through our pupil admissions home and pre-school visits. - We collect data and monitor the progress and outcomes of different groups of pupils and use this data to support school improvement.
+We take appropriate action to close any gaps in attainment, for example, providing additional support for children who are not making expected progress in the acquisition of age-expected literacy or numeracy skills. - We collect, analyse and use data in relation to attendance and exclusions of different groups. - We collect, analyse and use data in relation to attendance at extended school activities/extra-curricular activities, such as school trips and after-school clubs. - We collect, analyse and use data in relation to attendance at Parent Consultation evenings.

-We have implemented a four-year Accessibility Action Plan designed to: increase the extent to which pupils with disability can participate in the curriculum; improve the physical environment; improve the availability of accessible information to disabled pupils and parents.
+- We avoid language that runs the risk of placing a ceiling on any pupils' achievements or that seeks to define their potential as learners, such as 'less able' or 'lower attaining'. - We use a range of teaching styles and strategies in order to meet the individual needs of all learners. - We provide additional support for pupils who are at risk of under-achieving. - We are aware of the potentially damaging impact of negative language in matters such as race, gender, disability or sexuality and constantly reinforce the message that diversity is good and something to celebrate. - We ensure that our curriculum content and delivery is equally accessible to boys and girls. - We ensure that pupils of both sexes are encouraged to participate in school life through representation in school events such as class assemblies, School Council, Eco Council and Prefect roles. - We ensure that pupils of both sexes are given the same opportunities to participate in afterschool clubs, both within and out of school hours. - We challenge stereotyping and bullying or harassment of any kind, whether this involves pupils, parents or staff. - We have implemented a four-year Equality Action Plan designed to: - 1. ensure equal access for all pupils to a broad and balanced curriculum. - 2. ensure equal opportunities for all staff. - 3. remove barriers to learning and participation. - We have implemented a four-year Accessibility Action Plan designed to: - 1. increase the extent to which pupils with disability can participate in the curriculum. - 2. improve the physical environment. - 3. improve the availability of accessible information to disabled pupils and parents.

-\Different groups of pupils include:
+Different groups of pupils includes:

-- 1. Pupils eligible for the Pupil Premium Grant (PPG)
+- Pupils eligible for the Pupil Premium Grant (PPG)

-- 2. Ethnicity
+- Ethnicity

-- 3. English as an Additional Language (EAL)
+- English as an Additional Language (EAL)

-- 4. Special Educational Needs and Disabilities (SEND)
+- Special Educational Needs and Disabilities (SEND)

-- 5. Looked After Children (CLA)
+- Looked After Children (CLA)

-- 6. Gypsy, Roma, Traveler children (GRT)
+- Gypsy, Roma, Traveller children (GRT)

-- 7. Gifted & Talented children (G&T)
+- Higher Attaining children

-- 8. Gender
+- Gender